sil3nz3r/AndroidSampleCode/README.md

 GenericActivity - Activity with custom data and using internal assets (images)

-SQLLiteExample - SQLLite Example plus Exceptions and Assertions (in CourseGateway)
+SQLLiteExample - SQLLite Example plus Exceptions and Assertions (in CourseGateway) and automated unit testing

 <h3>If you want to download and run a program here:</h3>